isomerpages/nlb-curiocity/_events/Curiocity Showcase/Oldest District.md

 Bras Basah is among the oldest districts in Singapore.
 Situated within the European part of [Sir Stamford Raffles’s](http://eresources.nlb.gov.sg/infopedia/articles/SIP_715_2004-12-15.html) 1822 plan for the town of Singapore or the [Raffles Town Plan](https://eresources.nlb.gov.sg/infopedia/articles/SIP_658_2005-01-07.html), it served as the suburb to the busy city centre which wrapped itself around [Commercial Square](https://eresources.nlb.gov.sg/infopedia/articles/SIP_864_2004-12-30.html) (now known as Raffles Place).
 Over the next two centuries, Bras Basah would grow spectacularly resulting in the establishments of schools, religious buildings and some of the finest colonial structures in Singapore.

-Click on the time graph below for a historical overview on the history of Bras Basah.
+The time graph below provides a historical overview on the history of Bras Basah.

 #### **Early Maps on Bras Basah**